JayantUppal/JAVA/README.md

 # JAVA
-This repository contains solutions to all lab experiments of OOPS lab (UPES CSEG-238) and a project on JSP and Servlets.
+This repository contains solutions to all lab experiments of OOPS lab (UPES CSEG-238) and a project using JSP, Servlets & JDBC.
 Non-UPESites can practice questions related to Java and refer to solutions.

 # Installation
 - Installation of JDK.